 On the opposite side of downtown, more history awaited.
 St. Paul’s Church stood at the entrance to Capitol Square, which is home to the Governor’s Mansion and the State Capitol building:

 Since it was approaching 2 p.m., I decided to make my way to the riverfront and catch the late afternoon acts at the Folk Music Festival.
 I threaded my way through the upscale neighborhood known as Shockoe Slip, with its village shops and cobblestone streets, and started downhill.

-At the bottom of the hill I followed the 1.5 mile long promenade running along the towpath of the old James River and Kanawha Canal, stopping to view the turning basin, the old hydro plant, and the flume that in years past drove the six water wheels that powered 31 pairs of grinding stones at the old Gallego Flour Mill.
+At the bottom of the hill I followed the 1.5 mile long promenade running along the towpath of the old James River and Kanawha Canal.
+Here I made stops at the turning basin, the old hydro plant, and the flume that in years past drove the six water wheels that powered 31 pairs of grinding stones at the old Gallego Flour Mill.